milk-ninja/nursing-station-rb/README.md

     * zipcode: integer
     * avatar: attachment

-  Returns 201 Created on Success and 422 Unprocessable Entity in case fof failure.
+  Returns 201 Created on Success and 422 Unprocessable Entity in case of failure.

   **Request:**